Nexus-lang/nexus-lib/docs/beginnners/your_first_program.md

 Note: The file has to end with .nx

 Now we can finally start writing code!
-An important notice though: Especially in more complex examples, copy the code by hand and not some keyboard shortcuts.
+An important notice though: Especially in more complex examples, I advise you to type the code by hand and not some keyboard shortcuts.

 ## Writing the code